 5 – Justifying the training budget becomes easier.

 With the lean funding that’s typically allocated to many project offices, winning budget approval for training programs can sometimes be a struggle.
-But when the team’s education proves to be a benefit to the organization—by broadening the PMO’s project portfolio, by implementing more cost-effective project management practices, by executing difficult projects on time and within budget, etc.—those requests for funding are likely to find broader support.
-And as the PMO racks up additional successes that can be tied back to its participation in an ongoing education program, the justification for future training requests is even more compelling.
+But when the team’s education proves to be a benefit to the organization—by broadening the Project Team’s project portfolio, by implementing more cost-effective project management practices, by executing difficult projects on time and within budget, etc.—those requests for funding are likely to find broader support.
+And as the Project Team racks up additional successes that can be tied back to its participation in an ongoing education program, the justification for future training requests is even more compelling.